rithulkamesh/pomoflow/README.md

 ## Description

 This project is a collaborative Pomodoro timer web application designed for individuals working or studying together.
 It features a work-in-progress (WIP) hardware desk timer that enhances the synchronization experience.
 The collaborative aspect enables friends to coordinate their work or study sessions effectively.

-## Cogslity.
-Leveraging the pocketbase framework streamlines authentication, file storage, and database operations.

-### 1. chrome/ (Frontend)

-The Chrome cog acts as the frontend of the application and is crafted using Next.js along with shadcn/ui.
-This component provides the user interface through which individuals can interact with the collaborative Pomodoro timer.

-### 2. src/ (Hardware Control)

-Drives the hardware device using raw C++ code, without relying on an Arduino interface.
-This approach ensures direct control over the hardware components, specifically the ESP8266 (WiFi-enabled), speaker module, and OLED module.

-### 3. desktop/ (Planned)

-The desktop cog, although not yet created, is envisioned to be a desktop version of the application.
-This extension aims to enhance user experience by providing an alternative to browser tabs.

 ## Requirements

 To fully utilize this collaborative Pomodoro timer and hardware desk timer, the following components are required:

-1. **ESP8266 (WiFi Enabled):** Enables wireless connectivity for the hardware device.
+1. **ESP32 (Bluetooth Enabled):** Enables wireless connectivity for the hardware device.
 2. **Speaker Module:** Incorporates sound notifications into the Pomodoro timer experience.
 3. **OLED Module:** Facilitates visual feedback on the hardware device, enhancing user interaction.